ervc/partrace/README.md

 [x] Change coordinates to be cartesian

-[] Interpolation of data outputs for cartesian grid
+[x] Interpolation of data outputs for cartesian grid

-[] change particle to readin from mesh
+[x] change particle to readin from mesh

-[] incorporate planet into mesh? as own class?
+[x] incorporate planet as class

-- mesh.planet?
+[] include centrifugal acceleration